 Driving your own car to mainland Europe can be an appealing idea.
-You can travel to wherever you need to be, whenever you like.
+On a Euro trip you can travel to wherever you need to be, whenever you like.
 However, there's little worse than getting stuck at the roadside in an unfamiliar country.

-To avoid the chances of this happening, make sure you check the following things before you head out on the road.
+To avoid the chances of this happening, make sure you check the following things before you head out on the road in Europe.

 Look at the overall condition of your tyres too and keep an eye out for lumps, bulges and tears as these mean that the structural integrity of the affected tyre is compromised.
 Driving on a tyre with these faults will considerably increase your risk of a blow out, which can be very dangerous.